paulinho-16/MEIC-TVVS/assignments/assignment9.md

 ## 1) Initial Mutation Score

-// TODO: exclude classes/mutants in classes related to the GUI
-// TODO: descrever mutation score dos unit tests feitos nos assignments anteriores ("Analyze which mutants survive to your unit test cases and which parts of the source code has the most not-killed mutants")
+// TODO: ("Analyze which mutants survive to your unit test cases and which parts of the source code has the most not-killed mutants")

+To start mutation testing, we first need to view our initial Pit Test Coverage report.
+Thus, we decided to exclude the tests associated with the GUI, which was done through the *pom.xml* file, resulting in the following coverage.

 ![Initial Mutation Score](./images/mt_initial_score.png)

+Since we performed extensive testing in previous assignments, either with black-box and white-box testing techniques, the initial *Pit Test Coverage Report* contains:

+- Line Coverage - 99%
+- Mutation Coverage - 80%
+- Test Strength - 80%

+By looking at the previous figure, we can see that several mutants were already "killed" by the tests performed in previous assignments.
+We can also conclude that the mutants that still need to be addressed are all inside the `jtimesched.project` directory.

+The goal of this assignment is to increase the scores of the report, covering all mutation cases, if possible.

 // TODO: tirar print à coverage das classes